Skip to main content

 Mapping Guide

 Integrating with Fraudio requires mapping your data to conform with our standardized schema.
-This guide will walk you through the key steps of the data mapping process to ensure optimal fraud detection results.
+Proper data mapping is essential for several reasons:

-• API Compatibility: Your data must conform to Fraudio's standardized schema for successful API integration
+• API Compatibility: Your data must conform to Fraudio's standardized schema for successful API integration.

-• Fraud Detection Accuracy: Our machine learning models and rule engine rely on consistent, well-formatted data
+• Fraud Detection Accuracy: Our machine learning models and rule engine rely on consistent, well-formatted data.

-• Real-time Processing: Incorrect mapping can lead to API errors and delayed fraud detection
+• Real-time Processing: Incorrect mapping can lead to API errors and delayed fraud detection.

-• Analytics & Reporting: Accurate data mapping ensures reliable insights in our portal
+• Analytics & Reporting: Accurate data mapping ensures reliable insights in our portal.

-• Historical Analysis: Consistent mapping enables meaningful comparison between historical and live data
+• Historical Analysis: Consistent mapping enables meaningful comparison between historical and live data.

 Mapping Process